scottpidzarko/LaravelBasicBoilerplate/readme.md

 Note: Make sure you have hidden files shown on your system.

 3. Composer
 Laravel project dependencies are managed through the PHP Composer tool.
-The first step is to install the depencencies by navigating into your project in terminal and typing this command:
+The first step is to install the dependencies by navigating into your project in terminal and typing this command:

 ```console
 foo@bar:~$ composer install